groupon/robo-remote/README.markdown

 ### Compiling the examples

-Running "mvn clean install" from the repository root will build the examples and all required RoboRemote classes.
+Running "mvn clean install" from the "examples" directory will build the examples.
+Be sure to run "mvn clean install" from the root first to compile the latest library versions

 ### Installing helloworld/helloworldtestrunner